Best in-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best in-ear headphones you can buy in 2020.

 Read the full review: Sennheiser Momentum True Wireless 2

-Earfun isn't the first brand that jumps to mind in this category, but If you want cheap and cheerful wireless in-ear headphones, you need to the Airs a try.
+Earfun isn't the first brand that jumps to mind in this category, but If you want cheap and cheerful wireless in-ear headphones, you need to give the Airs a try.

 These in-ear buds are packed with features.
 You don't get noise-cancelling at this price point, but Earfun Airs do provide excellent noise isolation and they feel comfy in situ too.
 They're also waterproof to IPX7 standards (submersible in one metre of water for up to 30 mins), support virtual assistants and include Qi wireless charging if you've got a suitable charger to hand.

 Battery life is seven hours from the buds and a further 28 hours from the charging case.
 Amazingly it all feels fairly premium too.
 The Bluetooth 5.0 connection is solid and stable, calls sound clear and for the money, the wireless earbuds offer an energetic and spacious sound.